 If you feel hungry, you either need a reservation for the nearby Bistrot Chez Rémy or you go back to the entrance to the park, where the large fast food restaurant En Coulisse is located.

 From there, continue to the Cars Route 66 Road Trip, where you can treat your tired feet to a well-deserved break.
-And if it wasn't enough, get a FastPass for Tower of Terror and move on to Stitch Live and Disney Junior Dream Factory, the times when these two shows run can be found in the program or the Disneyland Paris app.
+And if it wasn't enough, move on to Stitch Live and Disney Junior Dream Factory, the times when these two shows run can be found in the program or the Disneyland Paris app.
 At the end of the day, the adults can take a ride on the Tower of Terror, where you ideally use the Baby Switch.

-If you weren't at Chez Remy, but at En Coulisse for lunch, get a FastPass for the Tower of Terror on the way there, so you can ride it after lunch - of course with a baby switch.
+If you weren't at Chez Remy, but at En Coulisse for lunch, then ride Tower of Terror after lunch - of course with a baby switch.
 Then enjoy Stitch Live and Disney Junior Dream Factory and then head to Toy Story Playland, where you can spin a round with Slinky Dog ZigZag Spin.
 At the end of the day, stroll across the Place de Remy to the Ratatouille attraction and enjoy the ride.